MangoIV/dracuLad/README.md

 # The DracuLad keyboard
 This is a 34-36-key-board.

-**The firmware wasn't working upstream for a time now but the fix is on `master` again, thanks for your patience**

 ## Features
 - 36 keys, two of them can be replaced by rotary encoders making it support 34-36 keys and 2-4 encoders.
 - bright RGB Underglow with WS2812b LEDs